The Urban Farm at Stapleton operates year-round

 - Please do not feed the animals anything off of the ground or bring own food to feed them.
 Sometimes there is old or wet hay on the ground and can make our animals sick if fed.
 Most of the animals are on special diets due to age or health needs and food that we think might be harmless could be potentially life threatening.

 - NO GUM chewing.
 Gum on the ground can be life threatening to our animals, especially poultry who walk around and can pick it up and try to eat it.

 - Our animals love visitors but are afraid of loud noises such as screaming.
 Please DO NOT YELL or scream, this is especially important around the horses.

 - We have live, white, electric fencing around some of the horse and cattle pens.
-Please DO NOT touch the white tape.
+Please DO NOT touch the white, electric tape.

 The Farm never really closes as the animals require ongoing care multiple times a day.
 Consider becoming a volunteer and/or supporter and help the Farm year round.